bbatsov/emacsredux/_posts/2023-03-14-removing-unbinding-vs-unsetting-keybindings.md

 use the terms "remove", "unbind" and "unset" interchangeably.
 But they are not the same as there's a subtle difference when there's a parent keymap involved.
-When unsetting a key in a child map (e.g. with `define-key`), it will still shadow the same key in the parent keymap.
-Removing the binding will allow the key in the parent keymap to be used.
+When unsetting a key in a child map (e.g. with `define-key`), it will still shadow the same key in the parent keymap.[^2] Removing the binding will allow the key in the parent keymap to be used.
 That's why one can argue that unbinding is preferable to unsetting.
 The only problem with unbinding is that it was kind of hard to do in Emacs until very recently, unless you were relying on third-party